corridor/sqlalchemy-history/docs/index.rst

-SQLAlchemy-Continuum
+SQLAlchemy-History
 ====================

-SQLAlchemy-Continuum is a versioning extension for SQLAlchemy.
+SQLAlchemy-History is a versioning extension for SQLAlchemy.

 .. toctree::